dlparker/guardrails/docs/moq-for-agents/grok_originals/chapter1.md

 ### Problem Statement: Challenges with Agentic Coding Tools

 #### Overview
-I have approximately 300 hours of experience using Claude Code for various coding projects.
+At the moment I am writing this sentance I have approximately 300 hours of experience using Claude Code for various coding projects.
 My results have been mixed, with notably better outcomes when making enhancements or modifications to existing code compared to starting new projects from scratch.
 After reflection, I believe there are two primary reasons for these challenges.

 #### Reason 1: Mismatch in Coding Process and Prompt Response
 My personal approach to coding, especially for new projects, differs significantly from how Claude (and other LLMs I've tried) interprets and responds to coding prompts.
 This mismatch often leads to unproductive interactions.